hu-po/aquarius/README.md

 ## Components

-- `backend`: Python (FastAPI) that processes camera captures and integrates with multiple vision-language models (VLMs).
+- `backend`: Python (FastAPI) that processes camera captures and integrates with multiple AI apis.
 - `frontend-pc`: React-based dashboard for real-time monitoring of tank status.
 - `frontend-vr`: A-Frame VR application for visualizing the aquarium in mixed reality.